 Arroz al Olivar

-The rice is cooked with olives, onion and evaporated milk, with plenty of garlic, salt and pepper to add flavor.
+The rice is cooked with olives, onion and evaporated milk, with plenty of garlic, salt and pepper to add flavour.

 Pastel de Alcachofa

 It is served in slices.
 As with many other dishes, there are versions that include meat as well.

 Huevos a la Rabona

 It is made simply with fried eggs on top of a slice of fried bread, which is then finished with onions and chili pepper used to garnish.

 Chupe de Habas

-And while most are made with beef and pork, the vegetarian version is made with corn, peas, carrots and potatoes, along with more exotic ingredients such as peaches which add to the flavor.
+And while most are made with beef and pork, the vegetarian version is made with corn, peas, carrots and potatoes, along with more exotic ingredients such as peaches which add to the flavour.

 Peruvian food has seen many influences over the years, and this soup includes the Chinese cabbage pak choi, along with eggs, potatoes and garlic.

 Sopa De Verduras

 Although watch out for those that have chicken or dried meat added at the end of the cooking process.

 Crema de Tarwi

-This soup is one that makes good use of the legume that grows in the Andes region of the country, with the tarwi containing high levels of protein, meaning that this hearty and creamy soup which is also very sustaining if you are traveling in the region.
+The tarwi contains high levels of protein, meaning that this hearty and creamy soup which is also very sustaining if you are traveling in the region.

 Most often served in the Amazon region of the country, this stew is prepared with local varieties of beans and corn.

 Often known by its nickname, the custard apple, this fruit can be bought at markets throughout the country.

 In the rest of Peru this is often used to make smoothies and desserts, although it is increasingly being dried and exported due to its high vitamin C content.